UWCNuclear/UbuntuSetUp/README.md

       gfortran -o gremlin gremlin.f

 **Step 3.** Warnings being displayed in the terminal is perfectly fine.
 If there are errors being produced in the compiling process, this will need to be addressed by a case by case bases.
-However, below are four errors that have been encounted while compiling gremlin on ubuntu and the solutions to those errors:
+However, below are four errors that have been encounted while compiling GREMLIN on Ubuntu and the solutions to those errors:

         gremlin.f:1046:72:
         ATT   =   ATT  +  THICKN(J) * MU0 * EXP(SPLCURVE(J,'U',X))